nivbartov/MRI_Brain_Alzheimer_Classification/README.md

 2. **Adversarial Attacks Implementation:** We performed two adversarial attacks on each one of the models: Fast Gradient Sign Method (FGSM) and Projected Gradient Descent (PGD), which were found to be effective attacks[<sup>[2]</sup>](https://arxiv.org/abs/2303.14133).

-4. **Adversarial Training:** To enhance model robustness, we trained these models with adversarial input, focusing particularly on the PGD attack[<sup>[3]</sup>](https://arxiv.org/abs/1706.06083).
+4. **Adversarial Training:** To enhance model robustness, we trained these models with adversarial examples, using the PGD attack[<sup>[3]</sup>](https://arxiv.org/abs/1706.06083).A weighted cross-entropy loss combined the standard loss with an adversarial component scaled by the adv_weight parameter.
+For models that required a different adversarial training approach, we applied Curriculum Adversarial Training[<sup>[4]</sup>](https://arxiv.org/abs/1805.04807).

-5. **Ensemble Models:** Finally, we combined these three models using a voting approach to create a robust model, without affecting performance.
+5. **Ensemble Models:** Finally, we combined these three models using weighted ensemble approach to create a robust model, without affecting performance.

 The project is implemented in Python using the PyTorch framework, which allows us to build and train the models efficiently throughout these steps.